emeraldEAGLE888/Hurdles_Analysis/Python_Analysis/README.md

 ### Result
 ![Year Over Year Time and Stride Pattern](/Images/normal_vs_changed_stride_distributions.png)
 ## Insights
+- **With Normal Pattern**
     - **Warholm** is the fastest and most consistent when he hits his stride pattern while the other two athletes's performances vary more, with Benjamin's times being extremely variable despite using his normal pattern.
     - When normal stride patterns are used, Warholm's median time is the fastest, followed by Benjamin and dos Santos, which is reflective of their personal best times.
+- **With Changed Pattern**
     - **dos Santos** is the fastest and most consistent when he alters his stride pattern compared to the other two athletes.
     - When athletes' stride patterns are altered, either by fitness, race conditions, or conscious decision, dos Santos comes out on top, with Benjamin following and Warholm in last.
-- Overall, **dos Santos** handles a changed stride pattern the best, only experiencing about a 0.2 median increase in total time.
+- Overall, **dos Santos** is affected the least by a change in stride pattern, only experiencing about a 0.2 median increase in total time.
 This may be due to his flexibility over the barriers and ability to alternate.
 ## How has each athlete's race strategy and overall time evolved over their careers?
-Background (UNDER CONSTRUCTION)
+Although the three men included in this analysis are still in the peak of their time as athletes, their careers started in different ways, shaping their experience and strategy as they improved.
+Warholm first gained global attention with his win at the 2017 World Championships in 48.35.
+Benjamin rose to stardom in the NCAA, setting a collegiate record of 47.02 in 2018. dos Santos, the youngest of the three, was not well known until early 2021, when he broke into the top 25 400 meter hurdlers of all time with a 47.57 in May.
+As each athlete improved their career path, so did their races.
+This question aims to understand how each athlete's race strategy has evolved over the years and how it has benefited their performances.
 ### Generating Visualizations
 ### 1: Year Over Year Time and Stride Pattern
 ```python